 During the discussion, Doreen - who had originally been a strong propenent of the regeneration - spoke about the broken promises of new homes for residents of the estate and how many were forced into unsuitable accommodation much further afield.
 She also claimed she had been victimised after speaking out against the regeneration.

-The film was accompanied by a number of newsclips about the estate and an excerpt from the film-makers’ new feature-length documentary about the regeneration of the estate (Larry and Janet Move out).
+The film was accompanied by a number of newsclips about the estate and an description from the film-makers' new feature-length documentary about the regeneration of the estate (Larry and Janet Move out).
 Film-makers David Reeve and Patrick Steel have been filming on the estate since the decant started, and have inspired the confidence of residents past and present.
 They are due to release a feature length documentary about the estate in Autumn 2013.

 Three days after the event, four council officers turned up to deliver the enforcement notice pictured below.